TakingItCasual/easymc/docs/costs.rst

 For your first year using AWS, you won't be billed for the usage of some basic AWS services due to `AWS's Free Tier`_.
 How this applies to you will be explained below.
-There are four AWS services that you will be billed for using (three related to the instances themselves).
+There are four AWS services that you will be billed for using (three of which are directly related to the instances).
 Note that a Value Added Tax (VAT) is added on top of your other costs.

 Note that if you plan to use a server for more than a few hours a day, it's cheaper to just use `Minecraft Realms`_, or any of the numerous hosting services that will host old/modded versions of Minecraft for you.